Welcome to RAAF Base East Sale

 RAAF Base East Sale is located 220km South East of Melbourne, in Victoria's Gippsland region, and supports a capacity of approximately 700 personnel.

 The base plays a major role in training the next generation of Air Force personnel under the banner of Air Training Wing.
-This includes new officers at the Officer’s Training School, as well as Air Combat Officers and Joint Battle Air Controllers at the School of Air Warfare and School of Air Traffic Control respectively.
+This includes new officers at the Officer’s Training School, as well as Air Combat Officers and Joint Battle Air Controllers at No.1 Flying Training School and School of Air Traffic Control respectively.
 The base is also home to No 32 Squadron who fly the King Air multi-role aircraft and No 30 Squadron – airbase operations.
 The famous Roulettes aerobatic display team from Central Flying School is also located in East Sale.
 The base is located 6km from Sale’s CBD and results in significant benefits to the local economy and community.

 When flying, Air Force pilots and crews operate the aircraft in a way that minimises aircraft noise.
 Air Force has an honest and open approach about the noise experienced by residents living near our bases and training areas.
 Detailed information about aircraft noise, including Australian Noise Exposure Forecast (ANEF) maps, is available at the Defence Aircraft Noise website or contact 1300 DEFENCE (1300 333 362).